rh-fieldwork/ceph-canary/README.md

       $ podman build -t fio-container:v3.26 .

-The image for the ose-cli container is available for download from Red Hat contaner registry.
+The image for the ose-cli container is available for download from Red Hat container registry.

 Registry: registry.redhat.io
 Repository: openshift4/ose-cli